Patacode/gitignore-template-generator/DOCUMENTATION.md

 For more information, try '--help'.
 ```

-## -g --generator-uri
+### -g --generator-uri

 This option allows you to set a custom template generator uri.
 It takes a string
 value and defaults to `/developers/gitignore/api` if not provided, which
-correspond to the gitignore template generator uri of portal service:
+corresponds to the gitignore template generator uri of `toptal` service:

 ```text
 $ gitignore-template-generator rust python --generator-uri /developers/gitignore/api